yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Conditional

 ??? example  "&lt;when above [amount] [stat/resource]&gt;"
+	Stats refers to the accumulated stat, not stat-per-turn
 	Example: "&lt;when above [3] [Culture]&gt;"

 	This unique's effect can be modified with &lt;(modified by game speed)&gt;
 	Applicable to: Conditional

 ??? example  "&lt;when below [amount] [stat/resource]&gt;"
+	Stats refers to the accumulated stat, not stat-per-turn
 	Example: "&lt;when below [3] [Culture]&gt;"

 	This unique's effect can be modified with &lt;(modified by game speed)&gt;
 	Applicable to: Conditional

 ??? example  "&lt;when between [amount] and [amount] [stat/resource]&gt;"
+	Stats refers to the accumulated stat, not stat-per-turn
 	Example: "&lt;when between [3] and [3] [Culture]&gt;"

 	This unique's effect can be modified with &lt;(modified by game speed)&gt;